dotnet/csharplang/proposals/lambda-method-group-defaults.md

 ```

 #### Conversion and Unification Behavior
-Anonymous delegates with default parameters will be unified when the same parameter (based on position) has the same default value, regardless of parameter name.
+Anonymous delegates with optional parameters will be unified when the same parameter (based on position) has the same default value, regardless of parameter name.

 ```csharp
 int E(int j = 13) {